 5. Select Format from the menu, and then choose the formatting options:

-6. Make sure to select NTFS in the File System drop-down list.
-That’s what determines the kind of a file system that the drive should have.
 Also, you may want to select the Quick Format option, which should speed up the formatting process quite considerably.

 7. Press Start, and Windows should warn you once again about erasing any existing information on the drive.